 I made it to the beach in Mexico before anyone else

 That said, be gentle with yourself.
 As I’ve learned from the online alcohol recovery platform Tempest, a setback doesn’t erase the progress you’ve made.
-As travelers, we know that life is about the journey, not the destination, and that holds true here, too.
+As travellers, we know that life is about the journey, not the destination, and that holds true here, too.

 Someone once told me that sober sunsets lead to sober sunrises and I now carry that with me like a mantra.
 Waking up without a hangover is the best.
 It means enjoying breakfast in a new place with a great view and a clear head.
 I also like to plan things for the morning: early yoga classes, city walks or tours that help me enjoy a location before most people are out of bed — it feels like a reward.